-9049.
-December 1962) occurring from precisely the same cause as its predecessor: parachute damage inflicted by booms attached to the recovery aircraft.
+9049, December 1962) occurring from precisely the same cause as its predecessor: parachute damage inflicted by booms attached to the recovery aircraft.
 Given such diametrically different program results, the consequences were virtually inevitable.
 Major General Robert E. Greer, director of all the photographic satellite programs except Corona, recommended cancellation of E-6.
 Charyk unhesitatingly agreed.
-In consequence, the "interim" Corona-M program became the sole wide area search system in the reconnaissance satellite inventory--or in development.
+In consequence, the ''interim'' Corona-M program became the sole wide area search system in the reconnaissance satellite inventory--or in development.
 Its string of ten successive "good" missions was not a record of complete excellence, of course.
 Except for mission 9037, the 22 June 1962 launch, each of the ten experienced some major or minor difficulty.
 Framing camera failure was the most common.
 (A new camera introduced late in 1962 largely overcame that source of mission difficulty.)
-One mission in July 1962 (9039) experienced programmer failure and was forced to early recovery, and another payload orbited in September (9043) stabilized in an unexpectedly high orbit--following a malfunction of a velocity meter--and began to pass repeatedly through the flight controllers called down the capsule after 24 hours.
-In other respects, and particularly in terms of quantities of highly useful photographs of denied areas, the Corona-M operations were highly successful.
+One mission in July 1962 (9039) experienced programmer failure and was forced to early recovery, and another payload orbited in September (9043) stabilized in an unexpectedly high orbit--following a malfunction of a velocity meter--and began to pass repeatedly through the "area of the anomaly in the South Atlantic,"